When it comes to fruit purees, the Banana Papaya Baby Food is a must-try for your baby!

 - Finally, pour the puree into a baby bowl, and it’s time to feed your baby!

-This Banana Papaya Baby Food Puree is so appetizing that even adults may be tempted to try it.
+This Banana Papaya Baby Food Puree is so yummy that even adults would want to try it!
 Watch how much your baby will love this puree!
 In fact, the baby might not be able to get enough of it!

 Just remember to steam the papayas and bananas to soften them.